 Even if you are a very experienced driver, staying safe while on the road around the holiday season can be a little daunting.
 If you’re driving late while coming home from a party, you don’t know who else is on the road and how much they’ve had to drink.
 Remember, the best way to avoid getting a DUI is by not drinking and driving.

-Around the Fort Collins area, there are an abundance of apps for companies that can help you get home safely.
+Around the Fort Collins area, there is an abundance of apps for companies that can help you get home safely.
 While you might have to pay a little more than you normally would, it’s not as expensive as a DUI would be.
 A DUI might include possible jail time, court costs, significant fines, a loss of driving privileges, and hours of alcohol education classes and community service.

 To help you stay safe around the holiday season, we’ve compiled some suggestions for you to stay safe while driving.
 Keep in mind that these suggestions go both ways.
 If you’re the one who is driving while intoxicated on the roads, then you could be in danger of hurting other people as well as yourself.
 If you’ve already sustained a DUI, then our defense attorneys have over 25 years of experience in various types of legal matters.
 We’ll create a defense for your court case that will get you the best possible outcome from your situation.